Port of Singapore: 1819–1960

-In 1819, Stamford Raffles, a British colonial official, excited by the deep and sheltered waters in Keppel Harbour, established for the British Empire a new settlement and international port on the island or a trading port.
-Keen to attract Asian and European traders to the new port, Raffles directed that land along the banks of the Singapore River, particularly the south bank, be reclaimed where necessary and allocated to Chinese and English country traders to encourage them to establish a stake in the port-settlement.
-Chinese traders, because of their frequent commercial interactions with Southeast Asian traders throughout the year, set up their trading houses along the lower reaches of the river, while English country traders, who depended on the annual arrival of trade from India, set up warehouses along the upper reaches.
+In 1819, Stamford Raffles, a British colonial official, excited by the deep and sheltered waters in Keppel Harbour, established for the British Empire a new settlement and international trading port on the island.
+Keen to attract Asian and European traders to the new port, Raffles directed that land along the banks of the Singapore River, particularly the south bank, be reclaimed where necessary and allocated to Chinese and English country traders to encourage them to establish a stake in the port settlement.
+As a consequence of their frequent commercial interactions with Southeast Asian traders throughout the year, Chinese traders established their trading houses along the lower reaches of the river, while English country traders, who depended on the annual arrival of trade from India, set up warehouses along the upper reaches.
 The port relied on three main networks of trade that existed in Southeast Asia at that time: the Chinese network, which linked Southeast Asia with the southern Chinese ports of Fujian and Guangdong; the Southeast Asian network, which linked the islands of the Indonesian archipelago; and the European and Indian Ocean network, which linked Singapore to the markets of Europe and the Indian Ocean littoral.
 These networks were complementary, and positioned Singapore as the transshipment point of regional and international trade.
-By the 1830s, Singapore had overtaken Batavia (now Jakarta) as the centre of the Chinese junk trade, and also become the centre of English country trade, in Southeast Asia.
-This was because Southeast Asian traders preferred the free port of Singapore to other major regional ports which had cumbersome restrictions.
+By the 1830s, Singapore had overtaken Batavia (now Jakarta) as the centre of the Chinese junk trade, while it also became the centre of English country trade in Southeast Asia.
+This was because Southeast Asian traders preferred the free port of Singapore to other major regional ports, which had cumbersome restrictions.
 Singapore had also supplanted Tanjung Pinang as the export gateway for the gambier and pepper industry of the Riau–Lingga Archipelago by the 1830s, and South Johor by the 1840s.
-It had also become the centre of the Teochew trade in marine produce and rice.
+Additionally, it had also become the centre of the Teochew trade in marine produce and rice.

 As the volume of its maritime trade increased in the 19th century, Singapore became a key port of call for sailing and steam vessels in their passage along Asian sea routes.
 From the 1840s, Singapore became an important coaling station for steam shipping networks that were beginning to form.
-Towards the late 19th century, Singapore became a staple port servicing the geographical hinterland of the Malay Peninsula.
+Towards the late 19th century, Singapore developed into a staple port servicing the geographical hinterland of the Malay Peninsula.
 Following the institution of the British Forward Movement, Singapore became the administrative capital of British Malaya.
 Roads and railways were developed to transport primary materials such as crude oil, rubber and tin from the Malay Peninsula to Singapore to be processed into staple products, and then shipped to Britain and other international markets.
-During the colonial period, this was the most important role of the port of Singapore.
+During the colonial period, this was considered the most significant role of the port of Singapore.